dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 Configuration keys adopt the following conventions:

-* Keys are case-insensitive.
+* Keys are not case sensitive.
 For example, `ConnectionString` and `connectionstring` are treated as equivalent keys.
 * If a value for the same key is set by the same or different configuration providers, the last value set on the key is the value used.
 For more information on duplicate JSON keys, see [this GitHub issue](https://github.com/dotnet/extensions/issues/2381).
 * Hierarchical keys
   * Within the Configuration API, a colon separator (`:`) works on all platforms.